mainak-him/portfolio-project/README.md

 NOTE:--Run npm install to regenerate the node_modules file after fetching/cloning, I have chosen not to add it to .gitignore due to its sheer size

+--X redirects to login page as I am still considering making a X account, some repo links may not show as the projects are private

 This is a personal portfolio project built using **HTML** and **Tailwind CSS**.
 It showcases key sections including the Home, About Me, Contact, Technical Skills, and Projects.
 The project structure and style are designed for responsiveness and visual appeal.

 ---